Skip to content

 • Independent living donor advocate, whose sole responsibility is to advocate for your best interests during the donation process.

-• Social workers, psychiatrists, and psychologists care for your mental and emotional health and help you access available resources.
+• Social workers, psychiatrists, and psychologists who will care for your mental and emotional health and help you access available resources.

 • You are an important member of your care team!
 You will be kept up-to-date about your treatment plan and be involved in any decision-making.